godotengine/godot-docs/tutorials/2d/size_and_anchors.rst

 .. image:: /img/marginend.png

-Here the control is set to expand it's bottom-right corner with that of the parent, so when re-sizing the parent, the control will always cover it, leaving a 20 pixel margin:
+Here the control is set to expand its bottom-right corner with that of the parent, so when re-sizing the parent, the control will always cover it, leaving a 20 pixel margin: